-The European Union Waste Statistics Regulations (EC 2150/2002) came into force in November 2002.
-It requires all Member States to provide data to the European Commission every two years on the generation and treatment of waste and on the number and capacities of waste management facilities.
+The European Union Waste Statistics Regulation (2150/2002/EC) came into force in November 2002.
+It requires all Member States to provide data to the European Commission every two years on the generation and treatment of waste and on the number and capacity of waste management facilities.
 In this context, waste treatment covers incineration, recovery and disposal.

 SEPA's role is to prepare data for Scotland and send it to the Department for Environment, Food and Rural Affairs (Defra), who then compile it into a UK dataset for submission to Eurostat.
 The UK datasets are available on Defra’s website and the European datasets are available on the Eurostat website.

-The above reports show the quantity and types of waste generated and treated in Scotland as a whole and by business sector.
-A variety of data are reported, including commercial and industrial waste, and household waste.
+SEPA compiles data on the quantity and types of waste generated and treated in Scotland as a whole and by business sector.
+A variety of data is included, including commercial and industrial waste, and household waste.
 Commercial and industrial waste data are derived from licensed/permitted site returns and exempt activity returns.
 Household data are obtained from WasteDataFlow.

 Each Member State is also required to publish a ‘quality report’ for the data.
-The UK quality report and those for other Member States are available via the link in the related items.
+The UK quality report and those for other Member States are available on the CIRCABC website.